centre-for-humanities-computing/text_to_x/README.md

 # Text to X
-An quick an easy to use NLP pipeline
+You shouldn't text to your X but you should extract from text.
+Text To X, a quick an easy to use NLP pipeline for converting text to topics, tokens, sentiment and more.

 ---
 ## 🔧 Installation